-The California (CA) Power of Attorney Forms are designed to give an individual, who is referred to as the “principal”, the ability to select a trusted party, (who is referred to as the “agent”) to conduct their personal and business affairs without the need of their presence, such as the signing of contracts in their name.
+The California Power of Attorney Forms are designed to give an individual, who is referred to as the “Principal”, the ability to empower a trusted party, (who is referred to as the “Agent”) with permission to conduct their personal and business affairs.
 Two of the main types of Power of Attorney (POA) are durable and general.
-However, there are a number of specific use case forms that serve a multitude of purposes, such as for circumstances related to real estate, medical issues, and the principal’s taxes.
+However, there are many forms with specific use-cases, such as those relating to real estate, medical issues, and the principal’s taxes.
 Due to the liability that goes along with the forms, hiring a trusted, experienced estate planning attorney is recommended to ensure the form is the correct one for the principal’s situation.

-Durable (Financial) Power of Attorney Form – The “durable” nature of the document means it continues to stay in effect after the principal becomes incapacitated, which is a legal term for not being able to make decisions on their own.
+Durable (Financial) Power of Attorney Form – Used for assigning power regarding finances.
+The “durable” nature of the document means it continues to stay in effect after the principal becomes incapacitated.

-Limited (Special) Power of Attorney Form – A power of attorney form that is used for granting power for only specific circumstances.
+Limited (Special) Power of Attorney Form – A form that is used for granting power for only specific circumstances.
 Generally a non-durable form.

-Medical Power of Attorney Form – This POA, which is compliant with the California Uniform Health Care Decisions Act, is used to grant another party the power to make decisions about the principal’s health and medical matters.
+Medical Power of Attorney Form – A form compliant with the California Uniform Health Care Decisions Act that is used to grant another party the power to make decisions about the principal’s health and medical matters.

 Minor Child Power of Attorney Form – If parents are not able to make decisions regarding the care of their child due to military active duty, prison, or for other reasons, they use the form to nominate a trustworthy individual to take care of their child (with full parental rights).